grafana/mimir/docs/sources/blocks-storage/querier.md

       # CLI flag: -blocks-storage.bucket-store.bucket-index.enabled
       [enabled: <boolean> | default = false]

-      # How frequently a bucket index, which previously failed to load, should
+      # [advanced] How frequently a bucket index, which previously failed to
-      # be tried to load again.
-This option is used only by querier.
+      # load, should be tried to load again.
+This option is used only by
+      # querier.
       # CLI flag: -blocks-storage.bucket-store.bucket-index.update-on-error-interval
       [update_on_error_interval: <duration> | default = 1m]

-      # How long a unused bucket index should be cached.
-Once this timeout
+      # [advanced] How long a unused bucket index should be cached.
+Once this
-      # expires, the unused bucket index is removed from the in-memory cache.
+      # timeout expires, the unused bucket index is removed from the in-memory
-      # This option is used only by querier.
+      # cache.
+This option is used only by querier.
       # CLI flag: -blocks-storage.bucket-store.bucket-index.idle-timeout
       [idle_timeout: <duration> | default = 1h]

-      # The maximum allowed age of a bucket index (last updated) before queries
+      # [advanced] The maximum allowed age of a bucket index (last updated)
-      # start failing because the bucket index is too old.
-The bucket index is
+      # before queries start failing because the bucket index is too old.
+The
-      # periodically updated by the compactor, while this check is enforced in
+      # bucket index is periodically updated by the compactor, while this check
-      # the querier (at query time).
+      # is enforced in the querier (at query time).
       # CLI flag: -blocks-storage.bucket-store.bucket-index.max-stale-period
       [max_stale_period: <duration> | default = 1h]

-    # Blocks with minimum time within this duration are ignored, and not loaded
+    # [advanced] Blocks with minimum time within this duration are ignored, and
-    # by store-gateway.
+    # not loaded by store-gateway.
 Useful when used together with
     # -querier.query-store-after to prevent loading young blocks, because there
     # are usually many of them (depending on number of ingesters) and they are
     # not yet compacted.
 Negative values or 0 disable the filter.
     # CLI flag: -blocks-storage.bucket-store.ignore-blocks-within
     [ignore_blocks_within: <duration> | default = 0s]

-    # Max size - in bytes - of a chunks pool, used to reduce memory allocations.
+    # [advanced] Max size - in bytes - of a chunks pool, used to reduce memory
-    # The pool is shared across all tenants.
-0 to disable the limit.
+    # allocations.
+The pool is shared across all tenants.
+0 to disable the
+    # limit.
     # CLI flag: -blocks-storage.bucket-store.max-chunk-pool-bytes
     [max_chunk_pool_bytes: <int> | default = 2147483648]